Mental Health at Backworth Park Primary School

 At Backworth Park Primary School, we value our mental health as much as our physical health and are keen to nurture the total wellbeing of our children.
 An important aspect of this is an awareness and understanding of mental health as well as being open to talking about mental health.
 Our work in this area will be updated on this section of the website, so please check back often.

 Many children go through difficult times just like adults.
 At those times, children will need additional pastoral support.
-This support is delivered through the strong relationships children have with staff, the teaching of healthy relationships and PSHCE lessons.
+This support is delivered through the strong relationships children have with staff, the teaching of healthy relationships and PSHE lessons.
 In addition, we work closely with parents and carers to support the whole family as well as alongside multi-agencies and other professionals.
+We are a Thrive school and have a team of staff trained to deliver Mental Health first Aid sessions.
+We also employ a School Nurse to work with children and their families to support mental health and medical issues.

 During the week, we hold thematic assemblies, which often target positive mental health.
 These include, healthy bodies and minds, engagement in Mental Health Week and positive behaviours, for example handling change, developing resilience or being kind to one another.
 We carry out ‘Friendship Fridays’ during Mental Health week, carrying out acts of kindness and engaging with new friendships.
 Our behaviour policy promotes positive behaviour, which teaches children to develop positive character traits and promotes healthy relationships with peers and adults.